-Students who are working below grade level entering fourth grade will benefit greatly from this curriculum designed to give individual attention to each student.
-Basic skills of language arts, reading, and math are reinforced using a variety of teaching techniques and materials tailored to each student’s skill level.
-Executive functioning is incorporated into the daily syllabus, including study skills, organization, and problem solving.
+Students who are working below grade level entering fourth grade will benefit greatly from our customized curriculum designed to give individual attention to each student.
+Literacy, math, and higher-order thinking skills are reinforced using best practices, a variety of teaching techniques, and specific material tailored to each student's skill level, including exposure to Science and Social Studies topics.
+Executive functioning is incorporated daily, including study skills, organization, and problem solving.

 Jayme McMahon is currently a faculty member at American Heritage School.
 She earned a MS in Special Education for Birth-12th grade from Long Island University.
 She has been teaching for 10 years and has taught grades kindergarten through 8th grade.
 She has taught the lower school enrichment courses for the Summer Institute for 5 years.